 Watch Out for that Bike!

 I’m sure everyone who knows a little bit about Amsterdam, or The Netherlands, is aware that they love to go green.
 No not that Green!
-They love to save the environment and their money by riding bicycles.
+They like to save the environment and their money by riding bicycles.

 So, always look on both sides when you cross the roads/bike lanes because there probably is a bicycle heading your way.

-In Amsterdam you are likely to find more bikes on the roadsides than trash.
-In fact I have been informed that most locals keep two bicycles with them; A somewhat old one is for work, which is usually parked out for most of the day and might get stolen.
+In Amsterdam, you are likely to find more bikes on the roadsides than trash.
+In fact, I have been informed that most locals keep two bicycles with them; A somewhat old one is for work, which is usually parked out for most of the day and might get stolen.
 The other, the good one, is taken out during weekends for local work and also serves as a backup.